yyang/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 * Provide timely responses.
 More time needs to be scheduled for answering discussion questions when deadlines for homework, quizzes, and other milestones approach.

 * Discourage redundancy: before responding to a post, search for similar posts.
-Make your response in the most pertinent or active thread, then copy its URL and use it to respond to the redundant threads.
+Make your response to the most pertinent or active post and then copy its URL and use it to respond to the redundant threads.

 * Publicize issues raised in the discussions: add questions and their answers to an FAQ discussion category, or announce them on the Course Info page.